goh-joshua/tp/docs/index.md

 ![Ui](images/Ui.png)

-The ultimate platform that empowers sports agents to manage their athletes, team sponsors, sponsors, deals, and competition events.
-Allowing them to organise this complex mess of data, and focus on the work that matters.
+The ultimate platform that helps sports agents efficiently manage athletes, organizations, and contracts.
+It combines the speed of a Command Line Interface with the ease of a Graphical Interface, enabling agents to stay organized, build stronger relationships, and focus on closing deals.

 **Acknowledgements**